 Crown Prince Ludwig of Bavaria married Princess Therese of Saxe-Hildburghausen on October 12, 1810, and the royals invited the public to celebrate on the fields outside the Munich city walls.
 The festivities included a horse race, swings for the children, and, of course, lots of beer.
 That gathering is remembered today as the start of Oktoberfest, a festival now celebrated worldwide.

-Christ Lutheran Church, located at 701 N Indiana Avenue, will mark the occasion locally with its own Oktoberfest celebration on Saturday, October 18, from 4 to 7 p.m. in the newly updated Fellowship Hall.
-While there will be no horse race, the event will feature bratwursts and other German foods, beer for purchase, and live music by the Bayischer Bu’am.
+So pull on your dirndl, hitch up those lederhosen, and head to Christ Lutheran Church (701 N. Indiana Avenue) for its Oktoberfest celebration on Saturday, October 18, from 4 to 7 p.m. in the freshly updated Fellowship Hall.
+No horse race this time, but you’ll still find bratwursts and other German goodies, beer for purchase, and catchy tunes from the Bayischer Bu’am.

 Tickets are $25 for adults and $10 for ages 16 and under.
 The price includes an all-you-can-eat dinner and dessert along with musical entertainment by the Bayischer Bu’am.